Kasey Lansdale: Music career

-Lansdale’s EP Leave Her Wild, has been featured on Sundance Channel’s Hap and Leonard, a series based on her father's novels, as well as on The Animal Planet where she performed her single Living in the Moment Finding Bigfoot.
+Lansdale's EP Leave Her Wild has been featured on Sundance Channel's Hap and Leonard, a series based on her father's novels, as well as on The Animal Planet show Finding Bigfoot, where she performed her single Living in the Moment.

 She opened for Wynonna Judd in 2016.

 Writing career

-Kasey Lansdale's short story "The Companion," on which she collaborated with her brother Keith and father Joe Lansdale, appeared in the Random House collection Great Writers and Kids Write Spooky Stories (Great Writers & Kids Anthologies) [Hardcover] ed.
-Greenberg, Morgan & Weinberg.
+Kasey Lansdale's short story "The Companion," on which she collaborated with her brother Keith and father Joe Lansdale, appeared in the Random House collection Great Writers and Kids Write Spooky Stories (Great Writers & Kids Anthologies, hardcover, ed.
+Greenberg, Morgan & Weinberg).
 This story later reappeared in A Fistfull of Stories, from Joe R. Lansdale, as well as the collection Bumper Crop.

 Her non-fiction article "Growing up Lansdale style" was published in 2012 by online magazine The Horror Zine, and later published in The Horror Zine print anthology, "A Feast of Frights".
 She is also the editor of the horror anthology Impossible Monsters published by Subterranean Press and featuring stories from Neil Gaiman, Charlaine Harris, Anne Perry, Joe R. Lansdale, & David Schow among others.

-Lansdale edited an all e-book horror fiction anthology wfor Biting Dog Press titled Fresh Blood & Old Bones showcasing new authors, published in September, 2012.
+Lansdale edited an all e-book horror fiction anthology for Biting Dog Press titled Fresh Blood & Old Bones, showcasing new authors, which was published in September 2012.

-With her father she wrote the short story Blind Love included in the HarperCollins anthology Dark Duets.
+With her father she wrote the short story Blind Love, which is included in the HarperCollins anthology Dark Duets.

-Her short story, The Flame was published by SST publications in 2014.
+Her short story The Flame was published by SST publications in 2014.